cfsd/cfsd18-sim-globalposition/README.md

+# cfsd18-sim-globalposition
-# cfsd18-sim-globalposition integrates a kinematic state into a global position
+Integrates a kinematic state into a global position